-II.A.1.
-There must be one faculty member appointed as program director with authority and accountability for the overall program, including compliance with all applicable program requirements.
-(Core)
+- 2.1.
+Program Director - There must be one faculty member appointed as program director with authority and accountability for the overall program, including compliance with all applicable program requirements.
+(Core) - 2.2.

-II.A.1.a)

 The Sponsoring Institution's Graduate Medical Education Committee (GMEC) must approve a change in program director and must verify the program director's licensure and clinical appointment.
 (Core)